cloudflare/cloudflare-docs/content/cloudflare-one/applications/configure-apps/saas-apps/generic-saml-saas.md

 You can either manually enter this data into your SaaS application or upload a metadata XML file.
 The metadata is available at the URL: `<SSO endpoint>/saml-metadata`.

+### Validate SAML Response

-In SAML Responses, both the SAML Response itself and the Assertion are signed using the SHA-256 algorithm.
+When acting as a SAML identity provider, Cloudflare will sign both the SAML Response and the SAML Assertion using the SHA-256 algorithm.
+The SaaS application can validate this signature using the **Public key** that you upload to the SaaS application.

 ## 4. Test the integration